-Financial assets that are not at fair value through profit or loss and are not quoted in an active market include cash at cash equivalents, other assets and deposits with credit institutions.
+Financial assets that are not at fair value through profit or loss and are not quoted in an active market include cash at bank, deposits with credit institutions and other assets.
 Financial liabilities that are not at fair value through profit or loss include accrued expenses and other payables.